paddy-exe/paddy-exe.github.io/content/en/posts/how-to-use-scons-with-cpp-package-managers/index.md

 ```

 > [!WARNING]
-> If you get any errors calling `vcpkg` here saying vcpkg is now a known command your ``PATH`` variable may not have been set/updated correctly.
+> If you get any errors calling `vcpkg` here saying vcpkg is not a known command your ``PATH`` variable may not have been set/updated correctly.

 3. Next up we will add the `fmt` library dependency to our `vcpkg.json`
 ```sh